awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 any plaintext released by the Decrypt operation MUST NOT be considered signed data until the operation completes and succeeds.

-This means that customers that process such released plaintext MUST NOT consider any processing successful until this operation completes successfully.
+This means that users that process such released plaintext MUST NOT consider any processing successful until this operation completes successfully.
-Additionally, if this operation fails, customers MUST discard the released plaintext and encryption context and MUST rollback any processing done due to the released plaintext or encryption context.
+Additionally, if this operation fails, users MUST discard the released plaintext and encryption context and MUST rollback any processing done due to the released plaintext or encryption context.

 This change adds these security considerations in the Decrypt specification.